 What to Include in a Budget for a Travel Course

 Regardless of the number of students you plan to take, you must calculate your budget assuming 10 students will travel for a 1 TCU class.
-If you have two instructors each getting a TCU, you should assume 20 students for budget planning purposes.
-Scott Couchman has prepared spreadsheet templates that may to helpful: Template for 10 students, Template for 20 students Your budget must include all course expenses, including, but not limited to
+If you have two instructors each hoping to get a TCU, you should submit two numbers: a budget for 10 students and a budget for 20 students.
+Your budget must include all course expenses, including, but not limited to

 - ground transportation